kyma-incubator/hack-showcase/README.md

 ## Prerequisites

 * **Kyma**
-Connectors are configured to work inside Kyma ecosystem, so you need to install it locally or on a cluster.
+The Connectors are configured to work inside the Kyma ecosystem, so you must install them locally or on a cluster.
 See the [Installation guides](https://kyma-project.io/docs/root/kyma#installation-installation) for details.

 ## Usage